Professor of Sociology and Education

 Education: (Ph.D., University of California, Berkeley, 1996; M.Ed.
 Harvard Graduate School of Education, 1988).

-Selected Works: Richard Arum and Josipa Roksa, Academically Adift: Limited Learning on College Campuses (University of Chicago Press, 2011).
+Selected Works: Richard Arum and Josipa Roksa, Aspiring Adults Adift: Tentative Transitions of College Graduates (University of Chicago Press, 2014).
+Richard Arum and Josipa Roksa, Academically Adift: Limited Learning on College Campuses (University of Chicago Press, 2011).
 Richard Arum and Melissa Velez, eds.
-Improving Learning Environments in Schools: Lessons from Abroad (Stanford University Press, 2012).
+Improving Learning Environments in Schools: School Discipline and Student Achievement in Comparative Perspective (Stanford University Press, 2012).
 Yossi Shavit, Richard Arum and Adam Gamoran, eds.
 Stratification in Higher Education: A Comparative Study (Stanford University Press, 2007).
 Richard Arum and Walter Mueller, eds.
 The Reemergence of Self-Employment : A Comparative Study of Self-Employment Dynamics and Social Inequality (Princeton University Press, 2004).
 Judging School Discipline: The Crisis of Moral Authority (Harvard University Press, 2003) with Irenee Beattie, Richard Pitt, Jennifer Thompson and Sandra Way.
 The Structure of Schooling: Readings in the Sociology of Education, 2nd edition (Pine Forge-Sage, 2010), coedited with Irenee Beattie and Karly Ford.

 Current Research: Education, legal and institutional environments of schools, social stratification, student achievement and socialization, formal organizations, self employment.